 As a result of the global economic crisis, REE prices declined by approximately 50% between 2008 and the end of the third quarter of 2009.
-REE prices then increased significantly during 2010 and most of 2011 only to again experience declines from 2012 through 2016.
+REE prices then increased significantly during 2010 and most of 2011 only to again decline from 2012 through 2016.
+During the first three quarter of 2017 REE prices increased significantly from the 2016 lows.
+This was led by a doubling of Nd and Pr prices.
+During the fourth quarter of 2017 prices retreated but remained well above 2016 prices.
 Protracted periods of low prices for REE products could significantly reduce our ability to develop the Bear Lodge REE Project and, if we attain commercial production, to maintain profitable operations.